155shubham/talentmanagementapp/README.md

 ### Start Server
   Go to the server folder and open the command prompt.

-  Enter the command **npm install nodemon express mongoose cors** to install the nodemon dependency.
+  Enter the command **npm install nodemon express mongoose cors** to install the dependencies.

   Enter the command **npm start**